alexcrichton/curl-rust/README.md

 - `rustls` Enable SSL/TLS support via [Rustls], a well-received alternative TLS backend written in Rust.
 Rustls is always statically linked.
 Disabled by default.

   Note that Rustls support is experimental within Curl itself and may have significant bugs, so we don't offer any sort of stability guarantee with this feature.
-- `mesalink`: Enable SSL/TLS support via [MesaLink], an alternative TLS backend written in Rust based on [Rustls].
-MesaLink is always statically linked.
-Disabled by default.
 - `http2`: Enable HTTP/2 support via libnghttp2.
 Disabled by default.
 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Disabled by default.
 - `static-ssl`: Use a bundled OpenSSL version and statically link to it.
 Only applies on platforms that use OpenSSL.
 Disabled by default.